CALL US FREE ON

 Tokyo

 We start our Japanese adventure in the district of Asakusa, home to Tokyo’s oldest temple, Sensoji, founded in AD645.
 The approach to the temple is through the Kaminarimon Gate, which leads to the Nakamise, a shopping street that has been providing temple visitors with a variety of traditional local snacks and tourist souvenirs for centuries.
 We make our way to a local restaurant where we will learn the art of Japanese sushi-making, before enjoying our own culinary creation for lunch.
 We finish our day with a visit to the Tokyo National Museum.
-This evening, enjoy a welcome drink with your Tour Manager and fellow travellers.

 Included meals: